blocknetdx/documentation/docs/service-nodes/xrouter-configuration.md

 ---

 ## Enable XRouter
 XRouter is turned off by default.
-To turn it on, add `xrouter=1` to `blocknetdx.conf`.
+To turn it on, add `xrouter=1` to `blocknet.conf`.
 Changing this to `xrouter=0` will turn off XRouter.
 Upon enabling XRouter, SPV calls will also be enabled and free by default.
 See [Configure XRouter](#configure-xrouter) for further configuration.

-Example `blocknetdx.conf`:
+Example `blocknet.conf`:
 ```
 listen=1
 server=1